 Because you want to know

-How much love I carry for you
+How much love I love you

-For your yes only you can read
+For, now your eyes only can read

 I had become a souvenir,

 a weathered bud, for the nonce

 Of a yellowed diary pages_ I was told